Opentrons/opentrons/api/docs/v2/new_modules.rst

 First, you can’t place any other modules adjacent to the Heater-Shaker in any direction.
 This prevents collisions both while shaking and while opening the labware latch.
 Attempting to load a module next to the Heater-Shaker will raise a ``DeckConflictError``.

 Next, you can’t place tall labware (defined as >53 mm) to the left or right of the Heater-Shaker.
 This prevents the Heater-Shaker’s latch from colliding with the adjacent labware.
 Attempting to load tall labware to the right or left of the Heater-Shaker will also raise a ``DeckConflictError``.
-Common labware that exceed the height limit include Opentrons tube racks and Opentrons 1000 µL Tip Racks.
+Common labware that exceed the height limit include Opentrons tube racks and Opentrons 1000 µL tip racks.

 Finally, if you are using an 8-channel pipette, you can't perform pipetting actions in `any` adjacent slots.
 Attempting to do so will raise a ``PipetteMovementRestrictedByHeaterShakerError``.
 This prevents the pipette ejector from crashing on the module housing or labware latch.
 There is one exception: to the front or back of the Heater-Shaker, an 8-channel pipette can access tip racks only.
 Attempting to pipette to non-tip-rack labware will also raise a ``PipetteMovementRestrictedByHeaterShakerError``.